Web Scraping in Rust with Reqwest and Scraper

 let document = scraper::Html::parse_document(&response);

 Next, find and select the parts you need.
-To do that, you need to check the website’s code and find a collection of CSS selectors that uniquely identifies those items.
+To do that, check the website’s code and find a collection of CSS selectors that uniquely identify those items.

 The simplest way to do this is via your regular browser.
 Find the element you need, then check the code of that element by inspecting it: